 Painting requires a bit of prep work, regardless of what condition your walls are in.
 Walls with holes and dents may take longer to prep than walls that just need a coat of paint.
-You may need to consider sanding, priming, and other prepping methods that will help your painting project go smoothly and ultimately result in a stunning, finished look.
+Additionally, you may need to consider sanding, priming, and other prepping methods that’ll help your painting project go smoothly and ultimately result in a stunning, finished look.

 If your walls have dents, cracks, or holes, then it is important to seal up any open crevices before beginning the painting process.
-Paint is incapable of filling in these spaces due to its thin texture, so painting over them will just leave them exposed.
+Paint is incapable of filling in these spaces due to its thin texture, so painting over them will just leave them exposed and can sometimes even accentuate them.
 You can easily and quickly fill in holes and cracks with spackle.
 Spackle is a type of paste that you can smooth over holes and cracks, filling them in and ensuring that they are sealed.

 Most spackles these days can dry within 10 minutes, so they won’t set you back on schedule if there is a last-minute hole that you need to fill in.
 Some are designed to change color from pink to white, so you know when it is dry and safe to sand down.
 It is important to sand the wall after spackling in order to ensure a flat and smooth surface for your paint.

 The final step before painting is to sand down the walls.
-This is a must for if you have used spackle or regular primer on your walls before painting.
-Sanding down your walls will help ensure a flat, even, and smooth surface for your paint to go on.
+This is a must if you have used spackle or regular primer on your walls before painting.
+Sanding your walls will help ensure a flat, even, and smooth surface for your paint to go on.
 It will help you achieve a high-quality and clean final result.

 - Use sanding sponges or sanding paper for a quick and simple sanding process that will leave you with stunning results.

 When it comes to painting any wall in your home, there are a few key steps that need to be taken.
 The steps you take to paint a room will help you achieve a high-quality color on your walls.
 It is important to assess the condition of each wall and spackle in any holes, cracks, or dents.
 When it comes to primer or no primer, it is important to take into consideration the current color of the room.
 If the color is particularly dark or bright, then a primer is your best bet for ensuring your new color really pops.
-Use these tips and techniques to make your next painting experience a little more smooth, so you can have a final result that you will love.
+Use these tips and techniques to make your next painting experience a more smooth, so you can have a result that you will love.